lbologna/hbp-sp6-guidebook/source/online_usecases/subcellular_level/subcellular_app/subcellular_app.rst

 The molecular repository is a publicly available database of biological information relevant for brain molecular network modeling.

-It contains several types of biological information which are not available from existing public databases, such as concentrations of proteins in different subcellular compartments of neuronal and glial cells, kinetic data on proteins interactions specific for brain and synaptic signaling and
+It accomodates several types of biological information which are not available from existing public databases, such as concentrations of proteins in different subcellular compartments of neuronal and glial cells, kinetic data on proteins interactions specific for brain and synaptic signaling and